svgdotjs/svg.js/README.md

 set.fill('#ff0')
 ```

-A quite useful caracteristic of sets is tha ability to accept multiple elemetns at once:
+Quite a useful caracteristic of sets is the ability to accept multiple elements at once:

 ```javascript
 set.add(rect, circle)